danielbodnar/awesome-stars/README.md

 - [fabiospampinato/tiny-bin](https://github.com/fabiospampinato/tiny-bin) - A library for building tiny and beautiful command line apps.
 - [abhijithvijayan/stargazed](https://github.com/abhijithvijayan/stargazed) - 📋 Creating your own Awesome List of GitHub stars!
 - [base/base](https://github.com/base/base) - Base is the foundation for creating modular, unit testable and highly pluggable, server-side node.js applications.
-- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models, available on Windows, Mac, Linux
+- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
 - [uideck/play-bootstrap](https://github.com/uideck/play-bootstrap) - Free HTML Template for - Startup, SaaS, Business, App, and Software Website & Landing Page.
 Play is 100% Free and Open-source template project that initiated by UIdeck Team.
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [docpad/docpad](https://github.com/docpad/docpad) - Empower your website frontends with layouts, meta-data, pre-processors (markdown, jade, coffeescript, etc.), partials, skeletons, file watching, querying, and an amazing plugin system.
 DocPad will str